(related: “about the blog”)

 - faculty profile page: she wrote this; though subject to a template and to institutional control—hence a couple of glitches—we are left very free in our own self-description; I am fortunate that in many respects such as this one my workplace is a human/e and comparatively liberal one (in the old-fashioned pre-neoliberalist sense of the word)

 OTIUM NEGOTIOSUM / SANCTUM

-Rights and responsibilities for this site’s content reside with the Obrienatrix; the following institutions have no association with Obrienaternal actions, words, and thoughts.
-They do, however, deserve mention for paying Juliet O’Brien to do a day-job.
-For which she is grateful, and without which—and the associated intellectual stimulus of colleagues, students, accessible library and other resources, and scholarly life in general—this blog would not exist.
+Rights and responsibilities for this site’s content reside with me; the following institutions have no association with my actions, words, and thoughts.
+They do, however, deserve mention for paying me to do a day-job.
+For which I am grateful, and without which—and the associated intellectual stimulus of colleagues, students, accessible library and other resources, and scholarly life in general—this blog would not exist.

 - 2009-present: Department of French, Hispanic and Italian Studies at the University of British Columbia, Vancouver, Canada